minetest-palamod/palamod/README.md

 Additional features:
 * A good API to allow external mod to work with this modpack properly.
 * A full translation in English and French (at least for stable features).
+* A full ingame documentation (based on the wiki of the original server)

 ### Features not included in this target